How to create an inlay using a Multiple Layer Inlay Stencil

-STEP #2: Secure project material and cutout inlay pieces.
-Re-saw small pieces from deeper wood to prevent breakage.
+STEP #2: Secure project material and cutout inlay pieces. *TIP - Re-saw small pieces from deeper wood to prevent breakage.

-***TIP - It is helpful to mark all your cutouts with reference numbers letters or directional arrows as needed, especially if you have a lot of strange looking piece
+***TIP - It is helpful to mark all your cutouts with reference numbers letters or directional arrows as needed to ensure proper direction and orientation, especially if you have a lot of strange looking pieces.

-You may have to use the ban saw in this Re-saw Technique to cut away smaller inlay pieces from larger wood.
+You may have to use the ban saw to Re-saw your inlay pieces from thicker lumber to ensure the pieces do not come loose while cutting them out of thin wood.
 This prevents breakage of smaller pieces because the tape does not have the strength to stop the small pieces from coming loose while cutting.
-We actually love this method because it allows us to cut smaller than usual inlay pieces and saves money vs. buying the high dollar 1/8 in. thick stock project wood.
+We actually love this method because it allows us to cut smaller than usual inlay pieces and saves money vs. buying the 1/8 in. thick stock project wood.

 STEP #3: Set up project board and create pockets.

 Now we are ready to start making our inlay come to life!
 We will start by setting up a square corner over our inlay project board.
 We strongly suggest that you use our Positioning Plates to ensure a square corner and a nice level surface for your plunge router to glide over as you do the stencil cutouts.
 Simply tape them down in place to hold the M.L.I.S. plates.
 Be sure to reference your pre-planned wood from earlier.
 Place the brass collar back on the base of your router inlay kit, and set the depth of the pockets to be cut to slightly less than the thickness of your inlay cutouts.
-Proceed to remove everything inside of each hole in the stencil until you have removed all you can for the first glue session (Glue sessions are separated by each piece that overlaps another to create the wood inlay design).
+Go around the outside of the pocket first, then pause for a moment to remove any tape in the middle that could get wraped around your bit.
+At this time, ensure that your inlay kit as well as the area that you are cutting is free of dust and debris using your exacto knife if necessary.
+Plunge back into the pocket and go around the outside once again then proceed to clear out the middle.
+Remove everything inside of each cutout in that stencil layer until you have removed all you can for the first glue session (Glue sessions are separated by each piece that overlaps another to create the wood inlay design).
 Depending on what inlay design you are making, you may be able to make the pocket for multiple plates before you have to let the glue set up.

 STEP #4: Set inlay pieces and sand to surface after drying, layer by layer until inlay is complete.

 So you have cut out all of your inlay pieces, and have your first session of pockets cutout.
-It is now time to insert those babies into the beautiful lumber positioned in front of you!
+It is now time to insert your inlay pieces into the pockets.